idelfonsog2/idelfonsog2.github.io/README.md

 - It will notify you when another person who loves dancing is at the same time and airport that you are in.
 - The rest is **HX**, human experience!

-*tech: SwiftUI, APNS, Postgres, Vapor*
+*tech: SwiftUI, APNS, PostgreSQL, Vapor*

 *status: development*